 During these three cohorts we developed relationships with faculty and a few institutions that have become critical friends and partners in our work, including the Exploratorium’s Teacher Institute, the National Writing Project, and the Smithsonian Institution.

 Monastic Graduates Course & Dialogue (2011 – 2018)

 Responding to a request from the Dalai Lama, we launched a program to reach senior monks and nuns that had graduated from their formal monastic studies and were now educational leaders, administrators and community mentors.
-Central to the monasteries ability to adopt, nurture, and new generations of monks learning science was reaching the senior monks that guided and oversaw traditional studies.
-A 4-week introductory science course, representing the best topics and activities, and faculty was developed.
+Central to the monasteries’ ability to adapt and nurture new generations of monks learning science was reaching the senior monks that guided and oversaw traditional studies.
+A 4-week introductory science course, representing the best topics and activities and faculty, was developed.
 This course evolved and expanded as it was taught seven times.